 Saint-Amour co-edits, with Jessica Berman, the Modernist Latitudes book series at Columbia UP.
-He edited the volume Modernism and Copyright (2011) for Oxford UP's Modernist Literature and Culture series and is currently completing a book entitled Tense Future: Modernism, Total War, Encyclopedic Form, forthcoming from Oxford UP.
+He edited the volume Modernism and Copyright (2011) for Oxford UP's Modernist Literature and Culture series and has just completed a book entitled Tense Future: Modernism, Total War, Encyclopedic Form, forthcoming from Oxford UP in early 2015.

 In Summer 2012, Professor Saint-Amour co-directed, with Professor Kevin Dettmar of Pomona College, an NEH Summer Seminar for College and University Teachers, "James Joyce's Ulysses: Text and Contexts," at Trinity College, Dublin.
 In March 2013 he helped organize a Disability & Modernism conference at Penn.